dippedincode/CV/README.md

 In between certain roles I dedicated my time towards raising my children and in earlier years I spent time travelling in order to experience new cultures and landscapes.
 This has all helped me to grow as a person and broaden my perspectives.

 ## Interests
 - **Sport**: I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.
-I support a very successful club from my home city of Manchester and I give the Premier League most of my attention, but I am also very interested in lower levels of football in England and in Spain's La Liga.
-Researching and collecting classic football shirts is another passion of mine and I have a passion for the design elements and nostalgia that prevail in this hobby.

-- **Music**: I enjoy attending music concerts when I can and I follow both established and new artists online.
-Since London offers many opportunities to see performers in all types of venues I enjoy both intimate concerts in small rooms and world famous acts in large arenas in equal measure.
-I am an ardent fan of certain brands of guitar music.
-Recently I discovered the bluegrass genre which is an exciting combination of roots, blues and jazz.
+- **Music**: I enjoy attending music concerts when I can and I follow both established and new artists online..

 Any other free time I have is taken up with caring for and entertaining my two young children and in turn my wife and wider community of family and friends.